thruthesky/fireflutter/docs/push_notification.md

     );
 ```

-- For the `Head-up display` in Android, you need to have some extra setup.
+- For the `Head-up display` in Android, Setting the importance to `NotificationManager.IMPORTANCE_HIGH` will shows the notification everywhere, makes noise and peeks.
+May use full screen intents.

 ## Push notification settings